LuizCasara/LuizCasara/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Luiz Claudio Perin casara from Brazil (🇧🇷).
-I've been working as Front-End Developer since 2015 and currently I'm at [Wealth Systems](https://wealthsystems.com.br/).
-I really like to learn and discover newest libs / frameworks and test it.
+My name is Luiz Claudio Perin Casara from Brazil (🇧🇷).
+I've been working as Developer since 2015 (Java, JS, Postgress, Oracle, Node, React, React Native) and currently I'm at [Wealth Systems](https://wealthsystems.com.br/)(Totvs) more in Front-End / Mobile projects.

-In my free time I like to play games (🎮), to watch movies (🎞️) and series (📺), to bike (🚲), listen to music (🎵) and eventually I like to philosophize about life with a beer (🍺).
+I really like to learn and discover newest libs/frameworks and test it.
+I love puzzles and complex problems to solve.
+WiIth the time, I learned done is bether than perfect, but i run after the perfect in all i'm doing.
+Love work with people and be able talk about problems and solutions, make new friends and discover more and more about work and life.

 - 🔭 I’m currently working on "how to create my son to be a good developer" 😆